psd401/jocular-kangaroo/docs/DEPLOYMENT.md

 If you want to deploy the frontend via AWS Amplify:

-1. Create a GitHub personal access token and store it in AWS Secrets Manager as `jockular-kangaroo-github-token`
+1. Create a GitHub personal access token and store it in AWS Secrets Manager as `jocular-kangaroo-github-token`
 2. Deploy with your domain:

 ```bash